Our products are award-winning, recognised for '[finding] new ways to innovate', and its 'sustainability ethos'.

 - We aim to first do no harm, as the saying goes.
 This naturally requires a direct focus on managing things such as safety and possible hazardous substances in the products, but also a broader view.

-- We find that it makes little sense to simply promote further consumption – people, in general, already own too many things.
-Our products therefore have to address a need (be useful and perhaps replace several other items), and then have to encourage people to rather own fewer – but nicer, high-quality things.
+- We find that it makes little sense to just promote further consumption — people, in general, already own too many things.
+Our devices therefore have to address a need (be useful and perhaps replace several other items), and then have to encourage people to rather own fewer — but then better, higher-quality products.

 In terms of our products —